Nostalgia-3/termcord/README.md

 A bad terminal client for Discord written in Deno.

+## Notice

+Development on Termcord will basically be minimal until I can find, or make a good TUI library.
+The way I was doing UI before sucked and I want something more akin to web development (particularly with a flexbox type structure).
+I might do a few updates to the Discord Controller here and there, but until then, this won't really be usable.

 ## Quick Start

 NOTE: the following instructions are not great, but I do not want to setup a login system.
 Have fun putting your token in a random file 👍.